Travel Registration

 The travel registration process only takes a few minutes.
 You will be asked to input your travel information, emergency contacts, and sign the College's travel waiver.
 Click the button to get started!

-This registration is for students going abroad individually; if you are going abroad as part of a group, e.g. with an athletic team, we will notify you about completing your registration via email.
+This registration link is for students going abroad individually; if you are going abroad as part of a group, e.g. with an athletic team, we will notify you about completing your registration via email - do NOT use this button to log in.
 Please contact us at edabroad@davidson.edu with any questions.

 Who Must Complete Registration